fullmetalbrackets/blog/src/content/blog/how-i-setup-home-server.md

 title: 'How I set up a home server for self-hosting and as a NAS with secure remote access via Tailscale'
 description: 'I turned my old Dell PC into an all-in-one home server and network attached storage to self-host all my data, my photos, and my media library, running Home Assistant, Plex and other services, all securely accessible from outside my home with Tailscale.'
 pubDate: 2025-01-31
-updatedDate: 2026-05-27 12:00:00
+updatedDate: 2026-07-28 12:00:00
 tags: ['self-hosting', 'debian', 'tailscale']
-related: ['expose-plex-tailscale-vps', 'pihole-anywhere-tailscale', 'oci-free-tier-breakdown', 'comprehensive-guide-tailscale-securely-access-home-network']
+related: ['expose-plex-tailscale-vps', 'pihole-anywhere-tailscale', 'oci-free-tier-breakdown', 'comprehensive-guide-tailscale-securely-access-home-network', 'setup-prometheus-cadvisor-grafana']
 howto: true
 tocDepth: 3
 ---